Universal twist in Equivariant K-theory for proper and discrete actions: Equivariant stable projective unitary bundles and their classification

 \section{Equivariant stable projective unitary bundles and their classification}

 This chapter is devoted to set-up the framework for generalizing the twistings of K-theory obtained by principal $P\UU(\HH)$-bundles to the equivariant case.
-We start the chapter by giving the definition of an {\it equivariant stable projective unitary bundle} and the rest of the chapter is devoted to understand how the local objects look like, namely the equivariant stable projective unitary bundles over the spaces $G/K$, and then we proceed to show how they can be classified.
+We start the chapter by giving the definition of an {\it equivariant stable projective unitary bundle}, we study the local objects, i.e. the equivariant stable projective unitary bundles over the spaces $G/K$, and then we proceed to show how they can be classified.

 Let us begin by clarifying which type of spaces we will be working with.